 If you’re looking for a dental crown in Pasadena, Premier Care Dental Group is among the finest dental providers in the San Gabriel Valley.
-If you are not happy with your teeth’s appearance, have a damaged tooth, or you’re experiencing a toothache, a crown may well be part of the solution.
+Our group combines a friendly and welcoming staff with cutting-edge advances in dentistry.
+If your teeth are damaged or you’re experiencing significant pain and may need a root canal, a Pasadena dental crown may be an important part of the solution you need.

 What Are Dental Crowns?

-Dental crowns are treatments for broken and or unsightly teeth.
-They serve a purpose in both general and cosmetic dentistry, and are fairly routine solutions: most dental crown procedures can be completed within an hour and are virtually painless with local anesthesia.
+Dental crowns are usually used as treatments for broken or unsightly teeth or as the final part of a root canal procedure.
+They serve a purpose in both general and cosmetic dentistry and are used routinely with consistently good results and safety.
+Most dental crown procedures can be completed within an hour and are virtually painless with anesthesia.

 But what exactly do dental crowns do?
-On the practical front, dental crowns seal off teeth from contamination or hold broken pieces of a viable tooth together.
-They essentially cap a tooth that’s not so damaged or vulnerable that it presently requires extraction, but could in the future if the current ailment is left unchecked.
-However, if a tooth is beyond repair, then dental crowns can also cap implants that completely replace extracted teeth.
+Dental crowns seal off teeth from contamination or hold broken pieces of a viable tooth together.
+They can also cover the root of a tooth that is left following a root canal to save a tooth.
+However, if a tooth is beyond repair and must be removed, then dental crowns can also cap implants that completely replace extracted teeth.

 Dental Crowns Hide Discolored or Stained Teeth

-Patients with healthy teeth may still consider dental crowns if their discolored or stained teeth don’t respond to traditional teeth whitening treatments.
+Patients with healthy teeth may still consider dental crowns if their discolored or stained teeth don’t respond to other whitening treatments.
 Since a dental crown caps the entire tooth, blemishes won’t be visible.

 One of the biggest downsides of dental crowns in previous decades was their tendency to be made of metals like silver or gold.
-While effective, these metal dental crowns were problematic for some patients due to possible allergic reactions to the metals.
-Ceramic crowns, on the other hand, are non-reactive and won’t cause adverse reactions—so, they’re considered completely safe.
+While effective, these metal dental crowns were only safe for some patients as others could exhibit severe allergic reactions to the metals.

 Who Is a Candidate for Dental Crowns?